 These statistics show a lot of severe injury and death cases.
 Approximately 3% of verdicts in truck accident injury and death cases were over $5 million which drives the average.
-The median award in these claims is only $90,000.
+The median award for these claims is only $90,000.

 These statistics are simultaneously fascinating and useless.
 It is good to know average settlement and verdict statistics because it gives you an idea of how these cases might resolve.
 But each case is so very different.

 There is another resource to assist you in understanding the value of your truck collision injury claim: sample verdicts and settlements in Maryland.
 This gives you a chance to try to find similar cases to gauge the value of your claim.